 Although onsite content gaps, where you’re missing a page or more of content, get all the attention, on-page gaps are just as critical.
 After all, you’re not really filling a gap if the blog post you create is of poor quality.

-So let’s look at some content gap examples and see what we can learn from this low-hanging fruit!
+So let’s get started and look at some content gap examples and see what we can learn from this low-hanging fruit!

 This Content Heat Map is Your Gap Map